Nene derby: Recent years

-Northampton's last win in the series came in a League Two match in 2006 when they won 0–1 at London Road, with Northampton's goal being scored by Scott McGleish who had played for Peterborough ten years earlier.
-Of the nine derbies since, Peterborough have won seven and two have ended in draw.

-In the 2019–20 season, Peterborough finished seventh in League One whilst Northampton won the League Two play-offs, meaning that the Nene derby is returned for the 2020-21 League One season.
+In the 2019–20 season, Peterborough finished seventh in League One whilst Northampton won the League Two play-offs, meaning that the Nene derby returned for the 2020-21 League One season.
 Following Northampton's promotion, Peterborough United chairman, Darragh MacAnthony congratulated them and referred to the derby as "The one real 'local' rivalry I've experienced in 15 years at Posh."
 The first derby of the season was played two days after the death of Tommy Robson, Peterborough's record appearance maker who started his career with Northampton, and was played behind closed doors due to COVID-19 restrictions.
 Peterborough won the match 0–2 with goals scored by Nathan Thompson and Reece Brown.
 The second league derby of the season was originally scheduled to take place on Saturday 17 April 2021, however, all English football matches on that day were rescheduled as a mark of respect for the funeral of Prince Philip.